Introduction

 The Science Behind Baking Soda Cleaning

-Understanding how baking soda works gives insight into its efficiency:
+Here’s how baking soda works its magic:

 Safe for Various Shoe Types

-- Leather: It cleans without drying out the material.
+- Leather: Cleans without drying it out.

 - Suede: Gently lifts dirt without wetting or damaging the delicate surface.